imgalaxyhunter/Android-Apps-List/README.md

   - [Pixel Weather](https://play.google.com/store/apps/details?id=com.google.android.apps.weather) - Your integrated and personalized weather app for Pixel.
 ### Keyboard
 - [HeliBoard](https://github.com/Helium314/HeliBoard) - Customizable and privacy-conscious open-source keyboard.
-- [FUTO Keyboard](https://keyboard.futo.org/#download) - The goal is to make a good keyboard that doesn't spy on users.
-This is a fork of LatinIME (the Android Open-Source Keyboard).
-Currently in alpha.
 - [FlorisBoard](https://github.com/florisboard/florisboard) - An open-source keyboard for Android which respects your privacy.
 Currently in early-beta.
 - [Transcribro](https://github.com/soupslurpr/Transcribro/) - Private and on-device speech recognition keyboard and service for Android.